IBM/ibm-licensing-operator/docs/Content/Upgrading_to_111x.md

-# Upgrading to License Service 1.11.x from an earlier version
+# Upgrading from License Service 1.10.x to the latest version

-Learn how to upgrade to License Service version 1.11.x from an earlier version.
+Learn how to upgrade from License Service version 1.10.x to the latest version.

-Starting from November 2021, IBM no loger publishes the catalog image updates to `docker.io` which was used by default in IBM License Service installation scripts and procedures that depended on `CatalogSource`.
+Starting from November 2021, IBM no longer publishes the catalog image updates to `docker.io` which was used by default in IBM License Service installation scripts and procedures that depended on `CatalogSource`.
 If you installed IBM License Service before December 2021, you must perform manual steps to update `CatalogSource` image and upgrade License Service version.

-To upgrade to License Service 1.11.x, you must manually update the `CatalogSource` image.
+To upgrade to the latest version of License Service, you must manually update the `CatalogSource` image.
 Complete the following actions to complete the upgrade.

 1\.
 Log in to your cluster.